sriramdasbalaji/VSTS-DevOps-Labs/docker/readme.md

     <img src="images/vstsdemogen.png">

 2. Select **Docker** for the template.
 Provide a Project Name, and click on Create Project.
-Once the project is provisioned, click the URL to navigate.

    <img src="images/vstsdemogen2.png">

-3. Once the project is provisioned, select the URL to navigate to the project that you provisioned.
+3. Once the project is provisioned, click the **URL** to navigate to the project created.

    <img src="images/vstsdemogen3.png">